Nebular Line Emission During the Epoch of Reionization: The Impact of Photoionisation Modelling Assumptions

-It is crucial to note that both the number of LyC photons and the shape of the ionising spectrum predicted for a given SSP is sensitive to the a range of stellar evolution and atmosphere modelling assumptions and thus choice of stellar population synthesis (SPS) model \citep[see also][]{Wilkins, Stanway}.
-The middle panel of Fig. \ref{fig:various} shows a comparison between $\dot{n}_{\rm LyC}$ for different SPS models/versions; these include the three most recent versions of {\sc bpass} (v2.2.1, v2.2, v2.1) and the {\sc Pegase.2} model \citep{Pegase}.
+The number of LyC photons and the shape of the ionising spectrum predicted for a given stellar population is also sensitive to the a range of stellar evolution and atmosphere modelling assumptions and thus choice of stellar population synthesis (SPS) model \citep[see also][]{WLS2019}.
+The middle panel of Fig. \ref{fig:SPS_IMF} shows a comparison between $\dot{n}_{\rm LyC}$ for different SPS models/versions; these include the three most recent versions of {\sc bpass} (v2.2.1, v2.2, v2.1) and the {\sc Pegase.2} model \citep{Pegase}.
 This analysis reveals relatively small differences between the different {\sc bpass} versions but larger differences between {\sc bpass} and {\sc Pegase.2}.
 This difference is particularly acute at ages $>5$ Myr where the LyC production rate predicted by {\sc Pegase.2} drops of much more rapidly than in {\sc bpass}.
-The left panel of Fig. \ref{fig:various} shows the difference in the hardness between the default model and {\sc bpass}; again, the most notable feature is the difference at $>5$ Myr.
+The left panel of Fig. \ref{fig:SPS_IMF} shows the difference in the hardness between the default model and {\sc bpass}; again, the most notable feature is the difference at $>5$ Myr.